ironArray/Caterva2/README.md

 pytest -v
 ```

-You may place your own data files under `tests/data`, otherwise the test publisher will use the files under `root-example`.
-After tests finish, state files will be left under `tests/_caterva2` in case you want to inspect them.
+The test publisher will use the files under `root-example`.
+After tests finish, state files will be left under `_caterva2_tests` in case you want to inspect them.

 ## Use with caution